 Peer Advisor responsibilities are split between three main areas: office support, freshman and sophomore advisement, and at-risk program assistance and peer mentorship.
-Training for CAA peers is designed to prepare peers to meet the demands of each area as well as develop peers mentoring, event planning, and both written and oral communication skills.
+Training for peer advisors is designed to prepare peers to meet the demands of each area as well as develop mentoring skills, event planning, and both written and oral communication skills.

 - Successful completion of the T.E.A.M.
 Baruch Training

 - Minimum 3.0 GPA and 45 credits earned

 - Commitment of at least 6 hours per week and must be able to commit to at least one TTP or STS 6-session schedule and attendance to our weekly staff meeting